Two men who once teamed up to get each other elected are now exchanging criticisms in the public square.

 “As mayor, my job is to work with anyone and everyone even those who are disgruntled and misguided.
 But we can only work together from the same set of facts.”

-A version of this article will appear in the November 27 2024 print edition of the Western Wayne News.
+A version of this article appeared in the November 27 2024 print edition of the Western Wayne News.